Dentosal/rust_os/README.md

 # Dimension 7 - An operating system
-An x86-64 operating system written in Rust and nasm.
+A simple x86-64 operating system written in Rust and nasm.

 ## Current features:
 * Text output terminal